hdShang/arxiv-daily/docs/cs-CL/2025-05-26/papers/250520511v2-multimodal-emotion-recognition-in-conversations-a-survey-of-methods-.md

 ---
 layout: default
-title: Multimodal Emotion Recognition in Conversations: A Survey of Methods, Trends, Challenges and Prospects
+title: "Multimodal Emotion Recognition in Conversations: A Survey of Methods, Trends, Challenges and Prospects"
 ---

 # Multimodal Emotion Recognition in Conversations: A Survey of Methods, Trends, Challenges and Prospects